tristanodebartolo/cxdx_preprocess/README.md

    * {@inheritDoc}
    */
   public function main(array &$variables): void {
+    // Get current node
     $node = $variables['node'];
+    // Stire the id and the bundle
     $nid = $node->id();
     $bundle = $node->bundle();
     // Store the nid and the bunble of the content type